Volunteer at Cheekwood

 Adult Volunteer Program

-Adult volunteers can be involved in a variety of fun projects and events at Cheekwood.
+Adult volunteers can be involved in a variety of fun and rewarding projects and events at Cheekwood.
 Opportunities include Arts and Crafts, Gardening and Horticulture, Education Programs, Camp, Visitor Services, Admin/Mailings, Photography and Special Events like Bloom, Art Hop, Harvest, El Dia de los Muertos and Holiday Lights.
 Cheekwood also participates in community conservation events like 250K Tree Day and Weed Wrangle.
 Join, learn, meet new friends and have fun!
 Volunteers must be age 18 or older for this program.
-Orientation training is required before becoming a Cheekwood volunteer.
+A volunteer application and orientation training is required before becoming a Cheekwood volunteer.

 Family Team Volunteer Program